athene227/nft-frontend/contracts/README.md

 The following are the main contracts:
 - `IPartialNFT.sol`: An interface used to present some common functionality between ERC-1155 and ERC-721
 - `MarketTools.sol`: An abstract contract which is inherited by all the marketplace contracts.
 Contains logic common to all marketplace type contracts
-- `NFT721.sol`: A basic ERC-721 contract with some extra minting logic for royalties
+- `NFT721.sol`: A basic ERC-721 contract with some extra minting logic
-- `NFT1155.sol`: A basic ERC-1155 contract with some extra minting logic for royalties
+- `NFT1155.sol`: A basic ERC-1155 contract with some extra minting logic
 - `NFTMarketAuction.sol`: A contract to create and manage NFT auctions
 - `NFTMarketOffers.sol`: A contract to create and manage direct offers for (unlisted) NFTs
 - `NFTMarketSimple.sol`: A contract to create and manage simple NFT sales

-## Contracts details
+## Marketplace contracts details

 This section describes the marketplace contracts and their main functionalities.